-So there was a bunch of press last week from a company (Javelin) claiming that ID theft was falling.
+So there was a bunch of press last week from a company (Javelin) claiming that identity theft was falling.
 Consumer Affairs has a long article contrasting Javelin and FTC numbers, well summarized by the claim that "FTC Findings Undercut Industry Claims that Identity Theft Is Declining."

 I think that there's an interesting possibility which isn't getting enough analysis, and that is that the probability of knowing how you were impersonated is conditional on knowing the impersonator.(opens in new tab)